Background

 - DUS: first-line; PSV ratio >2.0 = >50% stenosis.
 Used for surveillance after revascularization.

-- CTA: mainstay for preoperative planning; 3D reconstructions of iliac, femoropopliteal, tibial arteries.
+- computed tomography angiography (CTA): mainstay for preoperative planning; 3D reconstructions of iliac, femoropopliteal, tibial arteries.

-- DSA: gold standard for intra-procedural imaging; now primarily therapeutic.
+- digital subtraction angiography (DSA): gold standard for intra-procedural imaging; now primarily therapeutic.

 Advanced imaging